MeshTent/MeshTent/README.md

-# MeshTent
+# MeshTent-Human-Comfort-Exoskeleton-Tent

-**MeshTent** is a collapsible trellis exoskeleton shelter system designed for festivals, camping, and humanitarian response.
+**MeshTent( Mesh Tent Human Comfort ET ( ET Here playfully nods at Exoskeleton Tent a structure designed to give comfort when desiring the warmth of home  ) ** is a collapsible trellis exoskeleton shelter system designed for festivals, camping, and humanitarian response.
 It blends sustainable materials with cultural legacy and open-source values.

 ## 💡 Vision
 To create dignified, durable, and environmentally responsible shelter that is easy to transport, assemble, and repurpose—while honoring global traditions and supporting those most in need.